 Access Policy Manager® provides a Single Sign-On (SSO) feature that leverages the credential caching and credential proxying technology.

 Credential caching and proxying is a two-phase security approach that allows your users to enter their credentials once to access their secured web applications.
 By leveraging this technology, users request access to the secured back-end web server.
-Once that occurs, Access Policy Manager creates a user session and collects the user identity based on the access policy.
-Once the access policy successfully completes, the user identity is saved (cached) in a session database.
-Lastly, the WebSSO plugin retrieves (creates a proxy) the cached user credentials and authenticates the user based on the configured authentication method.
+After that occurs, Access Policy Manager creates a user session and collects the user identity based on the access policy.
+When the access policy successfully is complete, the user identity is saved (cached) in a session database.
+Access Policy Manager subsequently reuses the cached identity to seamlessly log the user into the secured web applications, thus providing the user with a single sign on experience.

 The Single Sign-On (SSO) feature provides the following benefits:

-Access Policy Manager supports four SSO methods.
+Access Policy Manager supports various SSO methods.
 Each method contains a number of attributes that you need to configure properly to support SSO.

-Mis-configuring SSO objects for any of these authentication methods (HTTP Basic, NTLM v1 and v2, and OAM) disables SSO for all authentication methods, and disables the current user session when you access a resource with the mis-configured SSO object.
-The exception is HTTP Form-based, which is the only authentication method that remains working despite the mis-configured SSO object .
+Mis-configuring SSO objects for any of these authentication methods (HTTP Basic, NTLM v1 and v2, and Kerberos) could disable SSO for all authentication methods for a user's session when the user accesses a resource with the mis-configured object.
+The exception is Form Based, which is the only SSO method that is not disabled when any other method fails due to a mis-configured SSO object.

 |Username Source||Defines the source session variable name of the user name for SSO authentication.||session.sso.token.last.username|